altocodenl/cell/readme.md

    - Support for quoted texts
    - Diffs
       - Give ids to calls
-      - Make mute calls still be in the dialogue but not shown
+      - Make mute calls still be in the dialog but not shown
-      - Rename dialogue to dialog
+      - Rename dialogue to dialog [DONE]
    - Undo
    - Vim mode when editing long texts